Latvian State Language Center: Latvian Language as a State Language – 1998

-On 6 January 1998 the Latvian language was prescribed as the official language in the Constitution of the Republic of Latvia – 10 years after it was declared the official language.
+On 6 January 1998 the Latvian language was once again prescribed as the official language in the Constitution of the Republic of Latvia – 10 years after it was declared the official language.

 Functions

 Since 1993 State Language Centre supervises the conformity with the laws and regulations on the official language use, ensures the maintenance, protection and development of the Latvian language.
 State Language Centre was assigned additional functions in 2009 after its merger with Translation and Terminology Centre.

 State Language Centre has the following functions: